TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/lab-setup.md

     <https://www.ti.com/tool/CCSTUDIO>

-    > Download and install the latest version of CCS.
+    > Download and install the correct version of CCS.
 You will have access
     > to the full-featured version (not code-size or time limited) when
     > using the CC3200 LaunchPad.